SchrauwenS/Project-Ergo/README.md

 Bootstrap: easy for making nice and responsive views
 AngularJS: used for client side routing and MVC pattern

 To connect to our database you will need a connectionstring.
 U need to put this in a environment variable.
-We used the db (process.env.Link) variable.
+We used the Link (process.env.Link) variable.
 U need to set this on your server machine (e.g. Heroku, Azure, Local, ...).
 This can easily be done by defining it in the cmd windows where you will start your node server (for heroku see below).

 ![](http://imgur.com/5KLTEGG.jpg "")